Zoom - Web & Video Conferencing

 Participant / Attendee

-To participate in a Zoom meeting you will need to install the Zoom client (similar to Scopia or Skype).
+To participate in a Zoom meeting you will need to install the Zoom client (similar to Scopia or Skype) or use the web version.
 A Participant does not require a host license.

 When invited to a scheduled Zoom meeting by a host the participant will receive a calendar booking invite similar to the example below.
 The participants accept this invite and a calendar booking will be created.
 When the meeting has started the participants can join.